kyleboas/tacticsjournal.com/drafts/Draft-2023-3-10-Match-Preview-Leicester-City-vs-Chelsea-11MAR2023.md

 <small><a href="https://twitter.com/datobhj">Chelsea vs Dortmund Territory Map by DatoBHJ</a></small>

 Chelsea can take advantage of Leicester City's lack of numbers in defense by having wing-backs Ben Chilwell and Reece James push higher up the pitch.
 Their wing-backs pushed high in their 2-0 win over Borussia Dortmund on Tuesday, March 7, 2023.
-The forwards remained central to give the wing-backs space up and down the wings.
+The forwards and midfield remained narrow to give the wing-backs space up and down the wings.

 ![](/images/753B9B91-8876-4121-AE39-CE4536966748.jpeg)

 CHE poss.jpeg

+Chelsea should feel safe to push the wing-backs forward because they will always match Leicester's rest-offense 3v3 to 4v4.
+If Zakaria gets further forward, Enzo can shift over to cover Maddison.
+Joao Felix can drop deeper if needed to overload 3v2 the double pivot of Nampalys Mendy and Kiernan Dewsbury-Hall.

 Enzo Fernandez is on the left side of the pivot for two reasons:

 1. The pocket of space behind Kelechi Iheanacho should be large, so that will give him extra room to operate within.
 2. Dennis Zakaria will push forward to help overload Leicester City's backline in the right half-space, [as he has before](https://tacticsjournal.com/Zakaria-positional-movement-was-key-to-Chelsea-fluidity-vs-Bournemouth/).
 His defensive instincts, strength in the tackle, and ability to dribble out of trouble when he wins the ball will be important when he marks either Kieran Dewsbury-Hall or James Madison.

-Chelsea should feel safe to push the wing-backs forward because they will always match Leicester's rest-offense 3v3 to 4v4.
-If Zakaria gets further forward, Enzo can shift over to cover Maddison.
-Joao Felix can drop deeper if needed to overload 3v2 the double pivot of Nampalys Mendy and Kiernan Dewsbury-Hall.

 ![](/images/127DFF2D-6F9A-4D43-9FF0-82C74EB9E517.jpeg)